-Spring through Fall 2022 - Amend soil, place gazebo, construct arbors, install fence, plant roses/perennials/annuals in spring, spread mulch, fertilize and water plants throughout season, prepare walkways with decomposed granite first - once bricks fundraiser is over - lay brick walkways, place benches, install signage/plaques, plant bulbs in fall
+Spring through Fall 2022 - Amend soil, place gazebo, construct arbors, install walkways, plant roses/perennials/annuals, spread mulch, fertilize and water plants throughout season, place benches, install fence, install signage/plaques, plant bulbs in fall

 Spring 2023 - Install pollinator garden around outer perimeter